Using Huawei E220 HSDPA modem in GNU/Linux

 sudo ndiswrapper -m

-and add ndiswrapper to the end of the file and save it.
+Then type gksudo gedit /etc/modules, add ndiswrapper to the end of the file, and save it.

-That’s all folks! 😀 now reboot the machine and you can check whether the wifi is working (of course it is!) by typing sudo iwconfig in the Terminal here’s what i get after the process.
+That’s it, folks! 😀 Reboot your machine, and you can check if the Wi-Fi’s working (spoiler: it is!) by typing sudo iwconfig in the Terminal.
+Here’s what I got after the process:

 lo no wireless extensions.